GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 Passport already bundles several mappings by default.
 Most of them are targetted at social login and are proven to work for most use cases. `saml_basic_profile` and `saml_ldap_profile` are generic mappings inspired on the SAML basic and SAML X.500 attribute profiles, respectively. `oxd-default` and `opendidconnect-default` are intended for use when the `passport-oxd` and `passport-openidconnect` strategies are employed to integrate OPs.

 !!!
 Warning:
     Do not edit out-of-the-box mappings, instead, create your own versions based on existing files.
-See the [tutorial](??)
+See the [tutorial](../tutorials/passport-attributes-mapping.md).

 ## Inbound flow revisited